Walking in the City

 Look for these kinds of changes–they mean the street is getting safer for you!

 Staying safe on the street as a walker means remembering that you are sharing the street with cars, trucks, buses, bikes and emergency vehicles.
-There’s a lot going on out on the streets of New York!
+There’s a lot going on out on the streets!